Disneyland Area Hotel Reviews & Rankings

 Total Score: 18

-Desert Palms Hotel & Suites is a solid hotel, with some nice advantages like indoor hallways and an inviting lobby that make it seem superior to the hotels directly on Harbor Boulevard.
-The location is advantageous and the rooms are fairly nice, but it doesn’t do much to separate itself from the pack–and prices can be a bit high.
+Desert Palms Hotel & Suites is an okay hotel, with nice advantages like indoor hallways and an inviting lobby that make it seem superior to the hotels directly on Harbor Boulevard.
+The location is close enough and the rooms are fine, but prices can be a bit high.
 Read and see more in our full Desert Palms Hotel & Suites Review

 Pros: Location; nice ‘pluses’ over other hotels; breakfast